SamsungInternet/a-frame-demos/flickr-carousel/README.md

 ## Local development

 Please note that the `index.html` file in this folder is intended to be transformed by Jekyll, to fit in well with the rest of this collection of demos.
+See the README at the root of this repository for instructions.

 If you would prefer to view the version with raw HTML, without requiring Jekyll, it is available at:
 [github.com/poshaughnessy/aframe-flickr-carousel](https://github.com/poshaughnessy/aframe-flickr-carousel).